chadwhitacre/openpath/2026/vibe-coding-fuels-open-source/index.md

 crises](https://openpath.quest/2026/spitting-out-the-agentic-kool-aid/)
 notwithstanding, the energy here cannot be denied.
-There are [scores](https://x.com/avi_press/status/2026522871762399736) of [OpenClaw meetups](https://luma.com/claw?compact=true) on the calendar.
-Peter intends to put the MIT-licensed project [into a foundation](https://steipete.me/posts/2026/openclaw) rather than commercializing it.
+There are [scores](https://x.com/avi_press/status/2026522871762399736) of [OpenClaw meetups](https://luma.com/claw?compact=true) coming up.
+Peter is putting his MIT-licensed project [into a foundation](https://steipete.me/posts/2026/openclaw) rather than commercializing it.
 Open Source has never been more back.